AdobeDocs/experience-platform.en/help/sandboxes/ui/sandbox-tooling.md

 | Customer Data Platform | Schemas |
 | Customer Data Platform | Datasets |

-The following objects will be imported but will be in draft or disabled status:
+The following objects are imported but will be in draft or disabled status:

 | Feature | Object | Status |
 | --- | --- | --- |